 See chart below for a description of each metabolizer status and any implications for treatment.

 Reduced metabolism of paroxetine when compared to normal metabolizers.
 Higher plasma concentrations may increase the probability of side effects.

 Increased metabolism to less active compounds when compared to normal metabolizers.
 Lower/undetectable plasma concentrations may increase probability of pharmacotherapy failure.

 The patient’s reported genotype corresponds to a phenotype (i.e., metabolizer status).
 To see an interpretation table assigning metabolizer status by genetic variant, click here to visit CPIC and scroll down to click and download “CYP2D6_Diplotype_Phenotype_Table”.

 Paroxetine is a medicine used to manage several different conditions and your genes can affect how well the drug works.
-CPIC updates guidelines on how to best use these genetic results to support patient care and has published its current interpretations here.
+CPIC updates guidelines on how to best use these genetic results to support patient care and has published its current recommendations here.